IMAGINARY/ai-jam/README.md

 4. Make the `public` directory accesible using a web server.

+## Configuration

+Copy the `public/cfg/sample.config.yml` to `public/cfg/config.yml` and modify it by following the comments.

+The app validates the config file using a schema and if there are any problems while parsing you'll find out by reading the console log.

 ## Running

 Run the `RUN.sh` script to start the engine.
 Give it some seconds to init and then open the web app by pointing